isaacs/jackspeak/README.md

 The inspiration for this module is [yargs](http://npm.im/yargs), which is pirate talk themed.
 Yargs has all the features, and is infinitely flexible.
 "Jackspeak" is the slang of the royal navy.
-This module does not have all the features, and is rigid by design.
+This module does not have all the features.
+It is declarative and rigid by design.